starikcetin/Eflatun.SceneReference/Eflatun.SceneReference/Packages/com.eflatun.scenereference/README.md

 ### JSON Formatting

-Controls the Scene Data Maps Generator's JSON formatting.
+Controls the Scene GUID to Path Map Generator's JSON formatting.

 It is recommended to leave this option at _Indented_, as it will help with version control and make the generated file human-readable.